8 Houston Utility Assistance Programs To Help You Pay Your Utility Bills

 In most deferment plans you are required to pay 50% of the amount you owe upfront.
 The rest will be paid in monthly installments.

 To learn more about Deferred Payment Plans you can call Reliant at 1.866.222.7100.

 3. TXU Energy Utility Assistance Program

-TXU helps low income clients by offering an Energy Assistance Program.
-The qualifications are pretty straight forward because essentially anyone receiving the following benefits qualify:
+TXU helps low-income clients by offering an Energy Assistance Program.
+The requirements are pretty straight forward because essentially anyone receiving the following benefits qualifies:

 - SNAP Benefits

 Once you submit your SNAP or Medicaid information TXU will enroll you into the program and see your utility bill discount in about 2 billing cycles.

 To learn more about TXU payment arrangements you can call them at 1.800.242.9113.
 It’s best to call them prior to the date of any disconnection notices that you receive.
 Individuals who may be ill with COVID or even temporarily unemployed are also encouraged to call this number to speak about payment options.

 For a complete list of answers to any questions you have about paying your bill, you can see the TXU Frequently Asked Questions page.

 4. Green Mountain Energy Utility Assistance Program